Väinjärve

-Väinjärve (Weinjerwen) is a village in Järva Parish, Järva County in northern-central Estonia.
+Väinjärve (Weinjerwen) is a village in Järva Parish, Järva County in north-central Estonia.

 General Hugo Kauler (1893–1942) was born in Väinjärve.

 Väinjärve manor

 Väinjärve estate was established after 1663.
 The current building is from the 1860s and built in a historicist style with an eight-sided tower.

 Johann von Michelsohnen, the first Russian General of Estonian descent, was born on the estate in 1735.